SwarmStorm/awesome/README.md

 *   [mandatoryprogrammer/CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome) - Chrome-extension implant that turns victim Chrome browsers into fully-functional HTTP proxies, allowing you to browse sites as your victims.

-*   [steven-lm/Jump-To-Recipe](https://github.com/steven-lm/Jump-To-Recipe) - A Chrome extension extracts only the recipe from any website or blog page, without any life stories or clutter.
+*   [steven-lm/Jump-To-Recipe](https://github.com/steven-lm/Jump-To-Recipe) - A Chrome extension that extracts only the recipe from any website or blog page, without any life stories or clutter.

 *   [JayPuff/browser-file-storage](https://github.com/JayPuff/browser-file-storage) - Abstracts the complexity of indexed DB so that a user can easily save files/blobs by key/filename on the browser